chiaweh2/marine-heatwaves-jupyterbook/mhw_forecast_nmme.md

 ax4 = plot_format(ax4,font_size=fontsize)

 ```
 The first map above shows the threshold for initial time = January and lead time = 0.5month.
-The second map shows the marine heatwave detected in the NMME SST forecast at initial time = Jan2022 and lead time = 0.5month.
+The second map shows the marine heatwave detected in the NMME SST forecast at initial time = Jan 2022 and lead time = 0.5month.
 The third map shows the original NMME SST forecast at initial time = Jan2022 and lead time = 0.5month.

-Comparison between first and second map shows that all indentified marine heatwave signal (second map) is all higher than the threshold (first map).
+Comparison between the first and second maps shows that all identified marine heatwave signals (second map) are all higher than the threshold (first map).
-Comparison between second and third map shows that all masked out region (second map) are values lower than the threshold (first map).
+Comparison between the second and third maps shows that all masked regions (second map) values lower than the threshold (first map).